Krazytrain/Visual-Addons/README.md

 # Default Midnight
 A well balanced, customizable midnight Discord theme with some addons.
 Base theme is [midnight](https://github.com/refact0r/midnight-discord) which they made a good job.
-## FAQ
-#### Does this work with Better Discord and Vencord?
-Yes this theme works with both!
-#### Does this theme have dark and light mode?
-No this theme only works with discord dark mode!
-#### Does this theme work with nitro themes?
-No this this was made around discord dark mode.

 Any problems with it please let us know about them as i will be keeping it updated when i can.

 ## How to install?